 What is Standing Deposit Facility (SDF)?

-Standing Deposit Facility allows the RBI to absorb liquidity from commercial banks without giving government securities in return to the banks.
+Standing Deposit Facility allows the RBI to absorb liquidity (deposit) from commercial banks without giving government securities in return to the banks.
 In the present situation, the main arrangement for the RBI to absorb excess money with the banking system is the famous reverse repo mechanism.
 Under reverse repo (which is a part of the Liquidity Adjustment Facility), banks will get government securities in return when they give excess cash to the RBI.
 An interest rate of reverse repo rate is also provided to banks.

 Basically, the SDF was introduced by the RBI as an overnight facilty, implying that banks can park funds with the RBI for one day.
 Still, the RBI may introduce longer term SDF tenures.

 |Nature of working||The RBI absorbs liquidity from banks, as the banks parks their excess funds with the RBI and gets an interest from the RBI.|

 |Tenure/duration||SDF is a one-day facility.
 But the RBI has the right to introduce longer term SDF with suitable interest rate, when the need arises.|

 |Availability||The SDF is available on all days, sundays and holidays- available between 17:30 hrs to 23:59 hrs.|

 |Financial institutions who can avail the facility||All Scheduled Commercial Banks (including Regional Rural Banks), Small Finance Banks (SFBs), Payments Banks, Local Area Banks (LABs), Primary (Urban) Co-operative Banks (UCBs), State Co-operative Banks (StCBs) and District Central Co-operative Banks (DCCBs).|